 When you or someone you know starts ruminating, stop the negative thoughts from taking hold through mindfulness meditation.
 Rather than focusing one’s mind on what happened in the past or the bad things that are happening in the present, direct that attention to the sensations experienced by the body and willfully studying the kinds of thoughts that are passing through one’s mind.

-You're basically training your mind not to dwell on the negatives in your life, and to adopt a positive outlook that translates to a cheerier disposition.
+You’re basically training your mind not to dwell on the negatives in your life, and to adopt a positive outlook that translates to a cheerier disposition.
 Employees who meditate are likely to have greater job satisfaction and self-confidence in their ability to do their job well.
-Mindfulness meditation will also help outsourcing staff deal with the ups and downs of the job.
-And so, they're less anxiety-driven and more motivated to excel.
+Mindfulness meditation will also help outsourcing staff to deal with the ups and downs of the job.
+And so, they’re less anxiety-driven and more motivated to excel.